-This church affirms that the New Testament speaks also of the church as the Body of Christ which includes all of the redeemed of all the ages, believers from every tribe, and tongue, and people, and nation, which will assemble in future glory.
+This church affirms that the New Testament speaks also of the eternal Body and Bride of Christ, composed of Jews and Gentiles, which includes all of the redeemed of all the ages, believers from every tribe, and tongue, and people, and nation, which will assemble in future glory.

 This church affirms that in light of the reality of spiritual union in Christ with all of the redeemed, and the reality of theological unity in the essentials of the faith among all of the redeemed, that the Lord is pleased with interchurch cooperation for the purpose of missions and ministry, as far as division over secondary issues allows.
 Doctrinal purity must be the standard for practical unity (John 17:17).
 Thus, this church seeks to serve the Lord in happy cooperation with churches of like faith and practice.